brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-16-search-marketing-industry-in-a-make-or-break-state.md

----
-layout: post
-title: Search Marketing Industry - in a 'Make or Break' State
+# Search Marketing Industry - in a 'Make or Break' State
----

 Everyone wants to be at the top of their game, and will go to any lengths for it.
 Then why blame <a href="http://en.wikipedia.org/wiki/Search_engine_optimization">SEOs</a> (Search Engine Optimizers) who make the game more interesting, by introducing players you would not expect to find on the field.
 The thought worth pondering over is; when Google is asked a question, and it shows up results that don't quite make sense to you; it is natural to wonder what happened to the optimization of search results.